sfigg/commercialization-public/manufacture/desktop/install-windows-from-a-usb-flash-drive.md

 4. Set the partition as active: Right-click the USB drive partition and click **Mark Partition as Active**.

     > [!Note]
-    > If **Mark Partition as Active** isn't available, you can instead use [diskpart](https://support.microsoft.com/en-us/help/300415/a-description-of-the-diskpart-command-line-utility) to mark the partition as active.
+    > If **Mark Partition as Active** isn't available, you can instead use [diskpart](https://technet.microsoft.com/en-us/library/cc770877.aspx) to select the partition and mark it active.

 ### Step 2 - Copy Windows Setup to the USB flash drive